Sprotbrough and Cusworth: Town End

 The eastern part of Sprotbrough, from where Sprotbrough Road meets the A638 and A19 to the bridge over the A1(M) is known as Lower Sprotbrough, and is more suburban.
 Town End is located at St Mary's Roundabout near Bentley.
 It was developed from farm land in around 1926 and was part of Bentley with Arksey Urban District until the formation of the Metropolitan Borough of Doncaster under the Local Government Act 1972.
 The church of St Edmund on Anchorage Lane was built in a converted barn on the former farm land when the area was being developed.
 Close to the church is the scout hut and Area51 Skate and BMX park, the most popular skatepark in the Doncaster Borough, which is currently looking to extend its facilities.

-Town End was formerly the home of the Sprotbrough Foundry, opened by the Ministry of Supply in 1943, which among other things provided parts for tanks and other military vehicles.
+Town End was formerly the home of the Sprotbrough Foundry, opened by the Ministry of Supply in 1943, which among other things provided parts for tank tracks.
+After the war the foundry became the property of John Fowler & Co., which became a subsidiary of Marshall, Sons & Co. in 1947.
+Marshall worked with Fowler to produce a range of tracked agricultural tractors, such as the Track Marshall.
 The works closed in the early 1980s and the site is occupied by a housing estate whose roads bear the names of some of the machines that were built there.